 No consumer routers that I know of support DNS over TLS yet.
 Android Pie supports it natively but most other operating systems don’t yet.
 To use DNS over TLS with other operating systems, install a local DNS server called Stubby, set your DNS to 127.0.0.1, and edit the file stubby.yml to point to the Cleanbrowsing.org servers you want.

-There’s a cleaner way to do it, by running your own local DNS server.
+Or, alternatively, there’s a cleaner way to do it, by running your own local DNS server.
 If you’re comfortable setting up an Ubuntu virtual machine, that’s a nice option.

 You don’t have to use encrypted DNS to use Cleanbrowsing.org, but security-minded people like me like having that option.